A quick dining room makeover on a budget.

 I didn’t have a huge block of time to paint the whole room (dining and kitchen) at once so I did one wall at a time.
 We also worked on electrical outlets and light switches when we did each wall.
 With this old house came some pretty grungy looking switches.
 They were dirty and painted over in the whole house so, as we do a room, they also get changed (and checked to make sure they are safe).

 Another fix was the old door bell box.
 It was a real eyesore.
 We haven’t been able to get the old door bell to work since we moved in so we ended up buying a wireless one.
 The old box was still attached in the dining area so I removed it, fixed the giant-sized holes, and painted the wall.
 It’s so nice to sit down to eat and not look up at that old, ugly box.

 Another change we made to the room was the hanging light fixture.
 The one that we adopted when we moved in was ok but not my style.
 It was also barely hanging on so this was a project we tackled right after we moved in.

 I found this beauty in a little boutique on a trip to the coast.
 The hubs wasn’t sold on it but I loved it right away.
 In my book, that usually means it’s the right choice.
-The reclaimed wood shelves on the far wall are a new addition to this room too.
-I shared all the details about how we made them, and what was there before, here.
+The reclaimed barn wood shelves on the far wall are a new addition to this room too.
+I shared all the details about how we made them, and what was there before in another post.

 Once the walls were painted, I moved to the old casement windows.
 I just recently finished painting them black and I love them!
 You can check out the before and after, here.